wpessers/tf-lambda-distributed-tracing/README.md

 export AWS_DEFAULT_REGION=<your_default_region>
 ```

-Now run `terraform apply` to deploy the lambdas & apigw instances in your AWS  account.
+Now run `terraform apply` from the `infrastructure` directory to deploy the lambdas & apigw instances in your AWS  account.

 ##